PoisotLab/2015_ms_scisoftware/ms.md

 software safer, easier to re-use, and discoverable.
 These are not meant to be the end-all solution to software related issues, but rather to stimulate a discussion between software producers, software users, and journal editors.
+These steps are in addition to already well established best practices: the use of free and open-source license @morin12 (so that the raw source code can be used and improved upon by all users), and the use of publicly available repositories (so that the history of changes can easily be consulted).

-## Use continuous integration
+## Use automated testing

+A test suite is a series of situations that test how the code responds to known inputs.
+For example, if one were to write a function to measure the mean of a series of number, a good test suite would ensure that the mean of $3.0$ and
+$4.0$ is $3.5$ (subtelties of floating-point arithmetic nonwithstanding).
+An excellent test suite would ensure that the mean of $3.0$ and the character `"a"` is not defined, and send a message to the user explaining what went wrong, and how it can be fixed.
+Designing good test suites is somewhat of an art form, but
+@hunt99 have a good description of how it can be done.

+Writing explicit (and well documented) test suites and releasing them alongside the code has the potential to significantly reduce the reviewing effort.
+While reading through code requires the reviewer to be familiar (and even proficient) with a language, test packages usually involve a self-explanatory syntax.
+For example, `python`'s `assertEqual(mean(2, 3), 2.5)`, `julia`'s `@test mean(2, 3) 2.5`, and `R`'s `expect_equal(mean(2, 3), 2.5)` are all easy to understand, even if the details of how `mean` is implemented are not.
+Reading tests is also orders of magnitude faster than reading the code itself, and if the code is sufficiently covered, this should be enough to evaluate the robustness of the software.

+## Inform users of your test coverage

+Test engines, when running, collect informations about which lines were tested, how often, and which lines were not.
+This is important information, since it (roughly speaking) informs users of what proportion of the features they are about to use are known to perform as they should. @yong03 gives good evidence that code coverage analysis, over time, improves software quality.

+From a publishing and reviewing point of view, coverage analysis is an incredibly powerful tool.
+While reviewing the entirety of a source code is difficult and not foolproof, it is much easier to look up what fraction of the code is covered (services like `coveralls.io` go as far as color-coding the page when the code is not properly covered), then to evaluate whether the test suite is exhaustive enough.
+Based on this information, reviewers can easily make recommendations about where code revision is needed.

+## Let the cloud work for you

+While software developers will run test suite and coverage analyses on their machines, it is important to (i) report the results to the users and (ii) ensure that the software works on "clean" machines.
+This can be done, in a single step, using cloud-based services known as Continuous Integration (CI) engines.
 Continuous integration [@duva07] is the practice of committing every change to a source code to a service that will test whether or not the software still works.

 This is usually done by coupling a continuous integration (CI) engine (such as, *e.g.*, `travis-ci.org`) to a version control system such as `git` or SVN [@ram13].
-When a new change is "pushed", the CI engine will run a user-specified series of steps, and if none on them fail, will report that the build (the latest version of the code) is "passing".
+When a new change is "pushed", the CI engine will run (roughly speaking) two steps.
+First, it will setup a new environment with the minimum amount of software and libraries needed to run the code.
+Then, it will run a user-specified series of steps (usually the test suite and coverage analysis), and if none on them fail, will report that the build (the latest version of the code) is "passing".
 If not, the build will be "failing".

-This serves as a first obvious step to evaluate the robustness of a code.
-Requesting that code submitted for publication, as part of a software paper or otherwise, have a "passing" status would make sense.
-Note also that most CI engines allow to test the software on several platforms, or versions of *e.g.*, `R`, `python`, etc, and therefore can be used to ensure that the code will be available to users with various configurations.

-## Use automated testing, and report the results

-One of the most interesting uses of CI engines is to use them conjointly with a robust *test suite*.
-A test suite is a series of situations that test how the code responds to known inputs.
-For example, if one were to write a function to measure the mean of a series of number, a good test suite would ensure that the mean of $3.0$ and $4.0$ is $3.5$.
-An excellent test suite would ensure that the mean of $3.0$ and the character `"a"` is not defined, and sends a message to the user explaining what went wrong.
-Designing good test suites is somewhat of an art form, but @hunt99 have a good description of how it can be done.

-Most CI engines offer the possibility to run the tests, and subsequently report how much of the code has been tested.
-For example, `coveralls.io` has a good interface to see which files, functions, lines are not covered, and whether the coverage changed over time. @yong03 gives good evidence that code coverage analysis improves software quality.

-From a publishing and reviewing point of view, coverage analysis is an incredibly powerful tool.
-While reviewing the entirety of a source code is difficult and not foolproof, it is much easier to look up what fraction of the code is covered (services like `coveralls.io` go as far as color-coding the page when the code is not properly covered), then to evaluate whether the test suite is exhaustive enough.
-Focusing the reviewing effort on the test suite also has the advantage of not requiring the reviewer to be familiar with the language the code is written in, since test packages usually use a simple syntax.
-For example, `python`'s `assertEqual(mean(2, 3), 2.5)`, `julia`'s `@test mean(2, 3) 2.5`, and `R`'s `expect_equal(mean(2, 3), 2.5)` are all easy to understand, even if the details of how `mean` is implemented are not.
+Using CI engines serves two purposes.
+First, it prooves that the software runs on other machines and configurations (most CI engines allow to run, *e.g.*, different versions of `R`), and (most importantly) that the dependencies are known and can be installed without effort.
+Second, it serves as a *hub* for other services.
+Most cloud-based solutions are well integrated to one another: sending a new version of the code to *GitHub* will trigger a build on *TravisCI*, which will perform the coverage analysis for *Coveralls* to report, and both will then send the results back to *GitHub* for the users to see.
+Not only does it publicly discloses two obvious measures of code quality, it does so in a way that is effortless for the developer.

 ## Release code in a citeable way

 As mentioned in the introduction, while software papers include links to the code, the code itself is not tracked, and is difficultly citeable.
-This should not be the case.
-The `zenodo.org` service recently partnered with *GitHub*, to offer researchers the opportunity to get DOI (Digital Object Identifiers) for their code.
+This should not be the case. *Zenodo* (`zenodo.org`) recently partnered with *GitHub*, to offer researchers the opportunity to get DOI (Digital Object Identifiers) for their code.
 Every time a new *release* of the code is created, it receives a new DOI, and can be cited as any other scientific document.
 This is a necessary step